-Many (but not all!) people with psychosis have low self-esteem, particularly after a psychotic episode (feeling of shame; fear of friends turning away).
+Many people (but not all!) with psychosis have low self-esteem, particularly after a psychotic episode (feeling of shame; fear of friends turning away).

-When in acute psychosis, some people report fear but also other emotions:
+When acute psychotic, some people report fear but also other emotions:

-- Excitement ("something is finally happening") - Sense of destiny (to fulfill a mission, to be important)
+- Excitement ("something is finally happening") - Sense of destiny (to fulfil a mission, to be important)